-Carried out on macro-sections.
+The macro-section representing the start of welding shall be used for Vickers hardness testing (HV 10).
+Indentations shall traverse 2 mm below the surface.
 Three measurements each are, as a minimum, made on the weld metal, heat-affected zone, at both sides of a weld and in the base metal.
-The measurements are noted in a test report.
+The measurements shall be presented for information in a test report.